-Upon an order of forfeiture, title to the property shall vest in the municipality in which the property is located or, if not located in a municipality, in the county in which the property is located.
-If at the time of forfeiture the property is subject to a lien or security interest of a person not participating in the maintenance of the nuisance, the municipality or county shall either (i) pay an amount to that person satisfying the lien or security interest; or (ii) sell the property and satisfy the lien or security interest from the proceeds of the sale and additional monies, if necessary.
-If the property is not subject to any lien 1 2 or security interest at the time of forfeiture, the municipality or county may hold, maintain, lease, sell, or otherwise dispose of the property as it sees fit.
+Upon an order of forfeiture, title to the property shall vest in the school board of the county in which the property is located.
+If at the time of forfeiture the property is subject to a lien or security interest of a person not participating in the maintenance of the nuisance, the school board shall either (i) pay an amount to that person satisfying the lien or security interest; or (ii) sell the property and satisfy the lien or security interest from the proceeds of the sale and additional monies, if necessary.
+If the property is not subject to any lien or security interest at the time of forfeiture, the school board may hold, maintain, lease, sell, or otherwise dispose of the property as it sees fit.